 These examples cover the process of goal setting and its impact on the short-term parameters of your individual money management.
 Now, let’s say you are married.
-You have decided to spend the rest of your life with the person that you love most in the world.
+You have decided to spend the rest of your life with the person you love most in the world.
 Along with this life-long commitment, you have discussed your future life plans with one another (your long-term joint personal goals).
 Some couples stop here.
 They talk about their big plans but have not yet discussed how those goals should be reflected in their personal finance decisions.
 Instead, one spouse takes sole responsibility of the couple’s financial world.
 Having only one spouse in control of personal finance decisions can be detrimental to your long-term goals.
 Both you and your spouse should be involved in personal finance decisions, and here’s why:

-It Creates Transparency in Your Long-Term Goals
+It Creates Financial Transparency in Your Long-Term Goals

 Have you ever had a miscommunication with someone that turned into a real disaster?
 The lack of intentional conversations may lead to differing expectations, which then, if coupled with a sole financial decision-maker, may lead to unintended financial results.
 For instance, the term new car may not mean the same thing to both spouses.
-Let’s say both spouses agree that a new car is one of their financial goals.
+Let’s say both spouses agree a new car is one of their financial goals.
 Then, the spouse that makes all the money-related decisions for the household does what he/she thinks is what they both want.
 Without a financial discussion, the couple now owns a $50,000 SUV that puts a major strain on their monthly expenses when the other spouse perhaps meant they needed a “new-to-them” pre-owned vehicle.
 This could have been avoided with an intentional financial discussion.

 That was a pretty extreme example, and some may say, “That would never happen to us.”
 However, another way we may see clouded financial goals is on a smaller scale – spending and budgeting.
 When only one spouse pays the bills and makes the credit card payments each month, the household’s monthly spending can quickly get out of hand.
-Transparency in your joint goals, whether it be the type of vehicle you want to purchase or even your day to day spending habits, can prevent future financial mistakes or misunderstandings that may cost you in the long run.
+Transparency in your joint goals, whether it be the type of vehicle you want to purchase or even your day-to-day spending habits, can prevent future financial mistakes or misunderstandings that may cost you in the long run.

 You Can Keep Each Other Accountable on Meeting Your Short-Term Goals